 - Information that you provide to us to subscribe to our newsletter

 Please let us know if the personal data we hold about you needs to be corrected or updated.

 - The data you provide to us includes:

 - Email address

 - Information contained in or relating to any communications that you send to us or send through our website, including the communication content and any metadata associated with the communication

 - Any other personal information that you choose to send us, including business cards

 - You may only pass us another individual’s personal data if you have that person’s consent to do so on the understanding that their personal data will be processed as described in this policy.

-We also collect information about your computer and about your visits to and use of this website.
-This includes collecting unique online identifies such as IP addresses, which are numbers that uniquely identify a specific computer or other device on the internet.
+We also collect information about your computer and about your visits to and use of the website.
+This includes collecting unique online identifiers such as IP addresses, which are numbers that uniquely identify a specific computer or other device on the internet.
 Please see our Cookies section for more details.

 How will we use your personal information